 The point of the “High Holy Days” is a process of making amends for sin and wrongdoing and allowing for a fresh start for individuals as well as the Israelites as a whole with G-d.
 G-d spoke to Moses in the sixteenth chapter of Leviticus and gave certain guidelines of how to fully reach atonement, first starting with the High Priest, who at the time was Moses’ brother, Aaron.

 Aaron, and all High Priests to follow, had to first start with purifying themselves before G-d before they could act on behalf of the rest of the Israelites in reaching atonement.
 These requirements included ritual bathing, sacred clothing, animal sacrifice in the “Holy of Holies” and an animal release known as a “scapegoat”.
 A bull was to be sacrificed for the sins of the priest and his family and then two goats presented for the people of Israel.
-Lots were cast and whatever goat the Lord won was sacrificed, while the other was released into the wilderness carrying their sins.
+Lots were cast and whatever goat the Lord won was sacrificed, while the other was released into the wilderness carrying their sins away with it.

 The Israelites were to treat this day, the tenth day of the seventh month, as the Sabbath of Sabbaths.
 They were not to work at all and were to deny themselves and their own needs and desires completely as they were cleansed and atoned for.